20 Best Free Icon Packs

 Format: SVG and PNG

 Launched in 2011, Noun Project is updated daily with new icons made by a global community of professional creators.
+These icons are formatted in SVG and PNG.
 It currently holds over two million icons, all of which are free, downloadable and customizable.

 Free members of Noun Project are required to credit the icon’s designer in each use.
 For those with a paid membership, attribution is not necessary.